Sewer Line Pipe Repair & Replacement Services

 How much does it cost to replace sewer lines?

-The cost to replace a sewer line can escalate, depending on the length of sewer pipe that needs to be replaced.
+The cost of a sewer line replacement can escalate, depending on the length of sewer pipe that needs to be replaced.
 For example, if your damaged sewer line is located relatively close to its connection to the city’s sewer system, the replacement may involve a short length of pipe.
 On the other hand, if your damaged sewer line extends several hundred feet downhill, travels across your yard for several hundred more feet, and eventually reaches the connection to the city’s sewer system, the length of replacement pipe may be exceedingly long.

 Standard fees for traditional pipe repair tend to average around $100 per linear foot, but can ost of as much as $200 to $300 per linear foot of pipe if the pipes are under a concrete slab.
 A small and simple type of repair may cost only $250, while a large and complicated replacement can cost as much as $30,000 to complete.

 While these numbers can be shocking, the represent some of the higher end of what one might have to pay for large and complicated jobs.
-A typically homeowner job is more likely to average around $3,000 – $7,000.
+A typical homeowner job is more likely to average around $3,000 – $7,000.
 Many quality plumbing companies will offer affordable financing options, so you don’t have to foot the entire cost of the bill at one time.

 It’s important to keep in mind that your repair may involve cleaning up any damage caused by improperly draining sewer lines.
 You may find it necessary to replace items damaged by clogged drain lines oozing sewage into your home.